 “It looks like a god-damned peanut.”
 Was all he said before turning and walking back to his condo.
 What did that fat old guy know anyway.
 I thought the car was beautiful.

 I had been out of touch with popular music for over a year, so on a foray to a music store in Louisville, I bought some of the latest 8 track tapes.
 The Beatles had just come out with “The White Album”, a double album of all new music.
 I was very excited about it and true to the Beatles, and except for one long track, Revolution #9, they didn’t disappoint.
 I think John was hitting the drugs a little too hard on that one.
 I also bought the following: Wheels of Fire, the new Cream album.
 At the time I thought their first album, Disraeli Gears, was the best rock album of all time.
 I didn’t expect them to top it and I was right.
-The album was good but not great, The Rascals’ Greatest Hits, this was a great band and their hits were really great.
+The album was good but not great, The Rascals’ Greatest Hits, this was a great band.
 Strange Days by The Doors.
 Most groups that have an excellent first album, fall short on their second, but Jim Morrison proved to be a major creative force for many albums to come, Jimi Hendrix’ Electric Ladyland another double album containing some of Jimi’s best songs.

-When my 30 day leave was over, the drive back to Fort Hood, Texas proved to be a most spectacular welcome home.
+When my 30-day leave was over, the drive back to Fort Hood, Texas proved to be a most spectacular welcome home.
 For about two years I had been out of touch with American culture, immersed in military life.
 I had not yet come face to face with the hostility of the young towards us soldiers.
 It was November and my route took me through Kentucky, Tennessee and Arkansas at the height of the fall foliage.
 I deftly maneuvered the MG through the Appalachian and Ozark mountains, the car an extension of my body, the road an extension of the car.
 The landscape passed by my peripheral vision as a multicolored manifestation of the music, a total psychedelic experience with no drugs involved.

-I had one more year to serve and when I got out I planned to travel Europe with my friend, Paul, and then enter college.
+I had one more year to serve and when I got out.
+I planned to travel Europe with my friend, Paul, and then enter college.
 I had my whole life ahead of me.
 Except for the nightmares, life was looking pretty good.